LoganBrinsmead/artsy/README.md

 # Artsy

-This is a react-native application that is meant as an open-source center for collecting and appreciating art and art history from multiple museums and other sources.
-With an easily extendable API it's simple to add new artwork sources to Artsy.
+Artsy is an open-source mobile application for consolidating artwork from multiple museums and other sources to study and appreciate visual arts and remember art history.
+With an easily extendable API, it's simple to add more artwork sources and collections to Artsy.

 ![image0](https://github.com/user-attachments/assets/7ea1263a-8b9c-40de-9b1e-d985d76d0d04)

+Currently showcased museums:
+- The Art Institute of Chicago
+- The Metropolitan Museum of Art
+- Harvard Art Museums

 This application is still under development but an early-build MVP is available under the main branch.